bearbyt3z/email-protector.js/README.md

 rpbo@aljxfk.kbq
 ```

-See [Configuration Parameters](#configuration-parameters) section explaining the usage of `code` and rest of configuration parameters.
+See [Configuration Parameters](#configuration-parameters) section explaining the usage of the `code` and the rest of configuration parameters.

 ## Inserting email address into HTML document